Bobby Dalbec Preview, Player Props: Red Sox vs. Rays

 Bobby Dalbec At The Plate

-- Dalbec has two doubles, a home run and three walks while hitting .273.
+- Dalbec is batting .270 with two doubles, a home run and three walks.

-- This year, Dalbec has tallied at least one hit in seven of 13 games (53.8%), and had multiple hits twice.
+- This season, Dalbec has totaled at least one hit in eight of 14 games (57.1%), and had multiple hits twice.

-- In three of 13 games this season, he has scored, including multiple runs once.
+- In four of 14 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.